Preliminary Itinerary – Garden visits to be confirmed later in 2021

 - Welcome Drinks at the residence of Elena Prentice with interior designer François Gilles, Tangier

 Rabat is situated on the southern bank of the Bu Regreg River, across from the town of Salé.
-A Roman town existed in the vicinity but modern Rabat is a Muslim foundation.
-The name ‘Rabat’ comes from the Arabic word ribat, which means a fort on the Islamic frontier, usually manned by Muslims as a religious duty.
-Such a fort existed on the site of modern Rabat by the 10th century.
-Rabat’s earliest monuments built after the Romans, however, date from the Almohad period (1147-1248).
-The Almohads expanded the settlement by building a qasba (kasbah), or fortress, during the reign of ‘Abd al-Mu’min, the second leader of the Almohad movement.
-‘Abd al-Mu’min’s grandson, Ya’qub al-Mansur, transformed Rabat into his capital by constructing a six-kilometre defensive wall around the town, and initiating the construction of the huge Hassan Mosque.
+A Roman town existed in the vicinity but modern Rabat is a Muslim foundation; its name derives from ribat, (frontier fort) on this site in the 10th century.
+Rabat’s earliest surviving monuments are Almohad (1147-1248).
+The Almohad Caliph Ya’qub al-Mansur, transformed Rabat into his capital by constructing a six-kilometre town wall and initiating the construction of the huge Hassan Mosque.

 We then visit the Chellah, a medieval fortified necropolis built on the ruins of the Roman town.
 Inside are beautifully landscaped gardens with hundreds of flowers that come into bloom during springtime.
 The result is an amazing variety of scents.
 We may also view Roman ruins and the remains of a small mosque and madrasa.